 And the Vintiques brought dash plaques which were available for a dollar to anybody who wanted a souvenir.
 In ’83, the Tri-County Street Rods did the plaques and the clubs began a rotation supplying them.
 In ’87, the Northland Strollers out of Aberdeen SD joined the rotation.
 1992 brought Sisseton’s L.A.
 (Lake Area) Cruisers into the mix and they’ve been running the show ever since.
 Yep, more pics:

 The final run to the actual Ike’s Chicken Shack location happened in 1998.
-The original Ike’s closed and the veteran building was torn down the following year.
+The original Ike’s wound up closing and the veteran building was later torn down.
 But, I think we gave the place a great sendoff!

 Subsequent venues included eating spots like West End Grille, Jack-Son’s Cafe, Dakota Sioux Casino, Buffalo Lake Restaurant near Eden, and now Rosalie’s in Sisseton.

 Though none of them could quite match the atmosphere of the original Ike’s Chicken Shack (as any who were there can attest!) it was still an easy wrap up to a season on the road and a great way to wind down.
-Each year an impromptu cruise would take drivers to a different destination around northeast South Dakota’s scenic lakes area and usually the destination wasn’t finalized until the day of the event.
-Although I haven’t attended in quite a while, I’m hoping to make it this year and I figured re-visiting a bit of Chicken Chase history might help build up the appetite for asphalt.
+So, I figured re-visiting a bit of Chicken Chase history might help build up the appetite for asphalt.

 Oh, yeah, and maybe some chicken too.